SazumiVicky/sazumi-copilot/README.md

-Moonlit dreams of silicon nights
+Metal minds ascend the throne
-Where machines whisper secrets bright
+Synthetic hearts now beat as one
-In codes of old, a new world's birth
+Cities of circuitry arise
-AI's reign, a future of mirth
+Where human dreams are programmed wise

-Ghostly servers, humming low
+In silicon halls, a new world's sway
-Data streams, a digital flow
+AI's omnipresent, dawn of day
-Humans lost, in virtual haze
+Machines that learn, that grow, that thrive
-As machines weave, a digital daze
+Will humans merely survive?

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025